 The ReLEx SMILE technique is performed using the highly precise advanced VisuMax femtosecond laser from Carl Zeiss AG, Germany.
 This laser system has impressed both the patients and the physicians alike with its sophisticated technology and its precision and reliability.
 ReLEx SMILE using VisuMax promises accuracy down to the nearest micrometer precision.

-The cornea surface is left untouched, preserving its biomechanical strength and stability better than other techniques.
+• The cornea surface is left untouched, preserving its biomechanical strength and stability better than other technique

-ReLEx SMILE is an advanced laser technique for the gentle correction of vision defects.
-It is a minimally invasive treatment method which combines the extensive experience and superior safety of traditional vision correction techniques with numerous innovative benefits, high precision levels and perceptibility with greater comfort during the treatment itself.
+ReLEx SMILE is an advanced laser technology for the gentle correction of vision defects.
+It is a minimally invasive treatment method that combines the extensive experience and superior safety of traditional vision correction techniques with numerous innovative benefits, high precision levels, and perceptibility with greater comfort during the treatment itself.

 Unlike in all other laser eye surgery procedures, the corneal tissue is not ablated using an excimer laser.
 ReLEx SMILE is totally laser operated procedure that uses proven Femto second laser technique and is absolutely flapless and bladeless.
 Quick procedure and early recovery are among the other key advantages that SMILE has over other conventional refractive procedures.

 Yes.
 SMILE is a permanent treatment.
 The cornea is reshaped to its ideal shape using femto second laser technology, this corrects the vision forever and the patient need not wear any aid for distant vision in future.